SHARP-EATMAN

 Family: Apidae

-A male Triepeolus zacatecus: this is a very large cuckoo bee, measuring 17-18 mm.
+A male Triepeolus zacatecus / kathrynae: this is a large bee, measuring approximately 16.5 mm.
 Its head, body and legs are black.
 Its tegulae are also black and its wings smoky and dark-veined.

-Dorsal view of the pattern formed on the bee's thorax by appressed, white hairs: the thorax of Triepeolus zacatecus has long axillae that are sharply incurved at the tips; and the bee’s protonal collar is wide and protuberant.
+Dorsal view of the pattern formed on the bee's thorax by appressed, white hairs: the long axillae are sharply incurved at the tips, and fringed on both the outer and inner margins with white hairs.

 Face of male bee